ds5678/Clothing-Pack/README.md

 4. If you haven't done so already, move `ModComponentAPI.dll`, `ModComponentMapper.dll`, and `AssetLoader.dll` into the Mods folder in your TLD install directory
 5. Run The Long Dark once.
 It should generate some subfolders in your mods folder.
 6. Download `Clothing-Pack.zip` from the [releases page](https://github.com/ds5678/Clothing-Pack/releases)
-7. Extract its contents.
-Doesn't matter where.
-8. Move `Clothing-Pack_Automapped` into the `auto-mapped` folder within your mods folder.
-9. Move `Clothing-Pack.txt` into the `gear-spawns` folder within your mods folder.
+7. Move `Clothing-Pack.zip` into the `ModComponentZips` folder within your mods folder.
+Do not extract it!